jonnonz1/nz-statute-book/acts/public/2004/crown-entities-act-2004.md

 ### 77 Vacancies in membership of board
 The powers and functions of a statutory entity are not affected by any vacancy in the membership of its board.

-### 78 Board procedure
+### 78 Appointment of chairperson, etc, and board procedure
-The provisions set out in Schedule 5 govern the proceedings of the board of a statutory entity (other than a corporation sole).
+The provisions set out in Schedule 5 govern the appointment of a chairperson and deputy chairperson (including a temporary deputy chairperson) and the proceedings of the board of a statutory entity (other than a corporation sole).

 ### Subpart 2 — Crown entity companies